Parliamentary committee sends condolences after deadly 'pens down' party attack in East London

 The summit took place at Abbotsford Christian Centre in East London and brought together stakeholders from various sectors to find practical solutions to the growing problem of underage drinking.

-The summit was also preceded by the 21km underage drinking awareness run which was hosted by the Liquor Board in Beacon Bay on June 29.
+The summit was also preceded by a 21km run to raise awareness of underage drinking, which was hosted by the Liquor Board in Beacon Bay on June 29.

 “Society must not tire in condemning the pens-down culture.
 This is so reminiscent of the recent Enyobeni incident which is subject of an inquiry that resulted in the deaths of 21 learners in the same vicinity.
 We condemn these actions, whether learners were involved or not.
 Law enforcement must leave no stone unturned in this,” the parliamentary committee's chairperson Makhi Feni said.